denten-books/plain-text/1-chapter.md

 "procedure."
 The word "device" contains these meanings as well, but in modern usage, it usually carries a concrete connotation, as "an object, machine, or piece of equipment that has been made for a special purpose" (Merriam-Webster).
-"Laying bare the device," for Shklovsky, meant making explicit the implicit mechanism of the metaphor, particularly in cases where such metaphors turn "stale," "automatic," and "naturalized," that is, bereft of their original poetic and evocative power.
+"Laying bare the device," for Viktor Shklovsky, who coined the phrase, meant making explicit the implicit mechanism of the metaphor, particularly in cases where such metaphors turn "stale," "automatic," and "naturalized," that is, bereft of their original poetic and evocative power.
 One could write, for example, "a field of study," without much thought about figurative space.
-Viktor Shklovsky (who coined the phrase "laying bare the device [*priem*]") would have the reader pause to consider the implications.
+Shklovsky would have the reader pause to consider the implications.
 In which sense ideas resemble (or not) a field?
 The writer could draw our attention to the strangeness of the analogy by mentioning "mowing a verdant field of study," for example, or better yet, by depicting someone in the process of mowing a field while discussing epistemology (or something along these lines).
 The unexpected transference of properties accentuates and renews a familiar image.
 In what sense could one "mow" a "verdant" "field" of ideas?
 Such unusual juxtapositions renew the peculiarity of the initial metaphor.
 The figure is "made strange" again, in what Shklovsky calls the technique of poetic "estrangement" [@shklovksy_sborniki_1917].

 When pursuing estrangement the author "lays bare" or "makes obvious" the metaphor, in drawing attention to its implicit, inner dynamics.
 Vladimir